robj411/p2_drivers/code/costing/README.md

 have as a mean Parameter 1.
 Inverse Gaussian distributions have as a mean Parameter 1, and as a shape Parameter 2.
 Log normal distributions have as a mean Parameter 1, and as a standard deviation Parameter 2.
-Inverse Gamma distributions have shape Parameter 1 and scale Parameter
-2. Beta Prime distributions have shape Parameters 1 and 2, and scale Parameter 3.
+PearsonV distributions have shape Parameter 1, scale Parameter 2, and location 0.
+PearsonVI distributions have shape Parameters 1 and 2, scale Parameter 3, and location 0.
 Where given, distributions are truncated at bounds.

 # 2 Preparedness cost equation